MayCooper/PySpark-SQL-Stock-Analysis/README.md

 We'll be exploring the dataset in various statistical ways, as well as explorting the NVDA stock with different graphs:

-Some of the thigns I did in the project are:
+Some of the exploration done in the project can be seen here:

 ### Closing prices: